Mousa – a special place

 The Mousa Broch, Storm Petrels and wildlife

-The purpose of the brochs remain a mystery but one thing we do know, Mousa Broch makes a perfect nest site for hundreds of Storm Petrels.
-As one of Shetland’s most spectacular sights, the return in the summer dusk of hundreds of these small birds after a day feeding out at sea is a unique experience.
+The purpose of the brochs remain a mystery, but one thing we do know, Mousa Broch makes a perfect nesting site for hundreds of Storm Petrels.
+As one of Shetland’s most spectacular sights, the return in the summer dusk of hundreds of these small birds, after a day of feeding out at sea, is a unique experience.
 The northern latitude means it never really gets dark in early summer (the “Simmer Dim”) and the birds use this half-light to evade predators on their return ashore.
 We run our very popular and acclaimed guided Storm Petrel trips to watch these delightful birds return.

 View Larger Map